yuedajiong/super-ai/README.md

   The first version of the ultimate visual model is completed.

-  input: single-image (camera-free, incremental-hash-priori, mask-support, single-object-so-far)
+  input: single-image, camera-free/train&infer, mask-support, incremental-hash-priori (so-far: single-object)

   output: explicit-stereo-representation (only: stereo; todo: dynamic and interactive.)